CodrIocas/Subduction/README.md

 # Instructions for use
 ## Steps to run the codes
 A MATLAB code can be run by the following steps.
-Please also refer to the demo for examples.
+Please also refer to the Demo section above for examples.
 1. Open the code files (*.m) using a MATLAB (R2014a or higher version) platform;
 2. Choose the filename of the dataset;
 3. Change the column number to select the element to be calculated;